iudiciis/PasswordCracker/README.md

 A Python-based password strength testing tool that evaluates the security of passwords using three different attack methods: brute force, dictionary attacks, and rainbow table lookups.

+*Disclaimer: This README file was written with some assistance from generative AI for the purposes of wording and sentence structure, as well as grammar.
+Additionally, the code for this tool was also mostly documented with the assistance of AI, however all code was not itself generated with AI tools.*

 **This tool is for educational and authorized security testing purposes only.** Only use this tool on:
 - Your own passwords and systems
 - Systems you own or have explicit written permission to test